Eryana94/MLinMS_project/README.md

 # activate your RDkit environment (your shell is after this in this environment)
 source activate my-rdkit-env

-# to exit from environment use (if you need to go back just reactivate ie use the abovo command)
+# to exit from environment use (if you need to go back just reactivate ie use the above command)
 source deactivate my-rdkit-env

 # To run stripsearch_v3.py